mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 If the pool is "closed" or "paused", any attempt to check out a `Connection
 <#connection>`_ MUST throw an Error.
 The error thrown as a result of the pool
-being "paused" MUST be considered a non-timeout network error for the purposes of retryability and monitoring.
+being "paused" MUST be considered a retryable error and MUST NOT be an error that marks the SDAM state unknown.

 If minPoolSize is set, the `Connection <#connection>`_ Pool MUST have at least minPoolSize total `Connections <#connection>`_ while it is "ready".
 If the pool does